The Feast of Herod (Rubens)

 The Feast of Herod is a c.1635-1638 oil on canvas painting by Peter Paul Rubens, now in the National Galleries of Scotland, for which it was bought in 1958.

 It shows a scene from the Gospels in which Herodias' daughter received John the Baptist's head as a reward for her dancing.
 The work was probably commissioned by patron and collector Gaspar Roomer and possibly helped introduce a neo-Venetian style to Naples which would have a major impact on the evolution of the city's own strand of Baroque painting.

+There are several versions of the subject, many copies by followers of Rubens.
+This painting has been considered a later original and improved version, comprising thirteen figures and reducing the architectural background.